Compressing multivariate functions with tree tensor networks: Abstract

 \section{Abstract}

-Tensor networks are a compressed format for multi-dimensional data.
-One-dimensional tensor networks---often referred to as tensor trains (TT) or matrix product states (MPS)---are increasingly being used as a numerical ansatz for continuum functions by ``quantizing'' the inputs into discrete binary digits.
-Here we demonstrate the power of more general tree tensor networks for this purpose.
+\bf{Tensor networks are a compressed format for multi-dimensional data.
+One dimensional tensor networks---often referred to as tensor trains (TT) or matrix product states (MPS)---are increasingly being used as a numerical ansatz for continuum functions by ``quantizing'' the inputs into discrete binary digits.
+Here we demonstrate the power of more general tree tensor networks (TTNs) for this purpose.
 We provide direct constructions of a number of elementary functions as generic tree tensor networks and interpolative constructions for more complicated functions via a generalization of the tensor cross interpolation algorithm.
 For a range of multi-dimensional functions we show how more structured tree tensor networks offer a significantly more efficient ansatz than the commonly used tensor train.
-We demonstrate an application of our methods to solving multi-dimensional, non-linear Fredholm equations, providing a rigorous bound on the rank of the solution which, in turn, guarantees exponentially scaling accuracy with the size of the tree tensor network for certain problems.
+Finally, we demonstrate how the methods introduced in this work can be used to realize a TTN-based solver for multi-dimensional, non-linear Fredholm equations.}